EduardoR99/CryptoMania_firebase/README.md

 # React-CryptoMania

-this project was made entirely with React JS framework, React router DOM, axios and Firebase, with the objective to made a CryptoCurrency website to see the principals trending coins on the market, and see more information clicking in a coin in Search Crypto list, you can log in and log out, and also save your favorites coins in your account.
+this project was made entirely with React JS framework, Tailwind, React router DOM, axios and Firebase, with the objective to made a CryptoCurrency website to see the principals trending coins on the market, and see more information clicking in a coin in Search Crypto list, you can log in and log out, and also save your favorites coins in your account.
 I used three [CoinGecko](https://www.coingecko.com) Apis to receive datas.

 [Click Here](https://cryptomaniabase.web.app) to go